Best offer is available in-branch or via telephone until Oct 31, 2018

 That makes this one of the best Aeroplan offers that are currently available outside of the American Express Membership Rewards cards.

-As I mentioned, this offer is available in-branch only, so you won’t see anything about it online.
+This offer is available in-branch or over the phone only, so you won’t see anything about it online.
 Indeed, the CIBC webpage for this card only indicates the “standard” offer of 20,000 welcome miles, with no fee waiver.

 One thing to note about the in-branch application process is that your “Business Registration Number” is a required field.
 Since it’s possible to get business credit cards as a sole proprietorship, you just need to explain to the representative that you’re applying as a sole proprietor.
 Accordingly, putting your SIN, or even “N/A” (as I did when applying for the card), in the Business Registration Number field will work fine.